michael-gif/ESP32-Floppy-Drive-Controller/README.md

 - Connecting Density is optional, but is recommended to ensure the drive uses the right density.
 - If direction is LOW, head moves inwards, if HIGH, head moves outwards.
 - Step requires a pulse to move the motor.
 The pulse is 3ms, from LOW to HIGH.
 - Track 0 will output LOW if the head is on track 0, otherwise HIGH.
-You can use an analog input for this.
+This pin MUST use a digital pin.
 - Index pin MUST use a digital pin.
 Index outputs pulses which the ADC cannot detect.
 - Read Data pin MUST use a digital pin.
 It outputs pulses, so you cannot use an analog input for this.
 - More info about how the pins works can be found in [this pdf](https://github.com/michael-gif/ESP32-Floppy-Drive-Controller/blob/main/resources/SAMSUNG-SFD321B-070103.pdf)